aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_getattributevalue.rst

 For Gurobi also other model and solution attributes are supported.
 For a complete list; see:
 `Model attributes <https://docs.gurobi.com/projects/optimizer/en/current/reference/attributes/model.html>`__.
-Attributes with type 'string' are not supported by this function.
+Attributes with type ``string`` are not supported by this function.

 Example
 -------